 The Company's investment policies permit it to enter into derivative contracts, including interest rate swaps, interest rate caps, options, and futures as a means of managing its interest rate risk as well as to enhance investment returns.
 The Company's derivatives are recorded as either assets or liabilities in the Consolidated Statements of Financial Condition and measured at fair value.
 These derivative financial instrument contracts are not designated as hedges for GAAP; therefore, all changes in fair value are recognized in earnings.
 The Company estimates the fair value of its derivative instruments as described in Note 5 of these consolidated financial statements.
-Net payments on derivative instruments are included in the Consolidated Statements of Cash Flows as a component of net income (loss).
-Unrealized gains (losses) on derivatives are removed from net income (loss) to arrive at cash flows from operating activities.
+Net payments on derivative instruments are included in the Consolidated Statements of Cash Flows as a component of net income.
+Unrealized gains (losses) on derivatives are removed from net income to arrive at cash flows from operating activities.

 The Company elects to net by counterparty the fair value of its derivative contracts when appropriate.
-These contracts contain legally enforceable provisions that allow for netting or setting off of all individual swaps receivable and payable with each counterparty and, therefore, the fair value of those swap contracts are reported net by counterparty.
-The credit support annex provisions of the Company's interest rate swap contracts allow the parties to mitigate their credit risk by requiring the party which is in a net payable position to post collateral.
-As the Company elects to net by counterparty the fair value of interest rate swap contracts, it also nets by counterparty any cash collateral exchanged as part of the interest rate swap contracts.
+These contracts contain legally enforceable provisions that allow for netting or setting off of all individual derivative receivables and payables with each counterparty and, therefore, the fair value of those derivative contracts are reported net by counterparty.
+The credit support annex provisions of the Company's derivative contracts allow the parties to mitigate their credit risk by requiring the party which is in a net payable position to post collateral.
+As the Company elects to net by counterparty the fair value of derivative contracts, it also nets by counterparty any cash collateral exchanged as part of the derivative.